instructure/canvas-lms/doc/api/provisioning.md

 ### Using NRPS

 Once an access token is obtained, tools may begin to <a href="names_and_role.html" target="_blank">synchronize data using NRPS</a>.
-Using endpoint require knowledge of the context_memberships_url, which can either be obtained during the LTI launch in the <a href=https://www.imsglobal.org/spec/lti-nrps/v2p0#lti-1-3-integration target="_blank">Names and Role Service claim</a>, or by substituting the desired course_id/group_id in the <a href="names_and_role.html" target="_blank">Names and Role API</a>.
+Using endpoint requires knowledge of the context_memberships_url, which can either be obtained during the LTI launch in the <a href=https://www.imsglobal.org/spec/lti-nrps/v2p0#lti-1-3-integration target="_blank">Names and Role Service claim</a>, or by substituting the desired course_id/group_id in the <a href="names_and_role.html" target="_blank">Names and Role API</a>.

 ### Advantages
 - Canvas REST API access is not required (i.e. no additional authorization UI)
 - Interoperable
 - Can provision all users in an entire course/group as long as the tool knows the context_memberships_url.
 This is easily obtained in the LTI payload.
-- Can easily deterine if users have been removed from a course
+- Can easily determine if users have been removed from a course

 ### Limitations/Challenges
 - Must have knowledge of the Canvas course_id/group_id or context_memberships_url
 - Unidirectional: cannot push new enrollments to Canvas

 ### Workflow
-- Step 1: Configure a tool that support NRPS in Canvas
+- Step 1: Configure a tool that supports NRPS in Canvas
 - Step 2: Launch the tool
 - Step 3: Tool consumes the Names and Role service claim as described in the<a href="https://www.imsglobal.org/spec/lti-nrps/v2p0#lti-1-3-integration" target="blank">NRPS specification</a>, or by substituting the desired course_id/group_id in the <a href="names_and_role.html" target="_blank">Names and Role API</a>.
 - Step 4: Tool obtains <a href="file.oauth.html#accessing-lti-advantage-services" target="_blank">a client_credentials access token</a> (this can actually happen any time before the next step)